sanggao/learngit/readme.txt

-Git is a version control system.
+Git is a bbbbb version control system.
 Git is free software.
+today is 2016/5/27